ematifrea/djrest_test/README.md

     Display 1 order: /orders/detail/1/
     Search orders by model's fields and display result:
         /orders/list/?<param>=<value>
-        where <param> can be any combination of the model fields : id, orider_id, marketplace, purchase_date, items, amount,  currency, shipping
+        where <param> can be any combination of the model fields : id, order_id, marketplace, purchase_date, items, amount,  currency, shipping (Without any UI touch:)
-    Create a new order:
+    Create a new order: /orders/create/
+    Update an order: /update/create/